i4Ds/STIX-GSW/README.md

 * The subject: One line giving a short intro to your issue.
 Try to be explicit rather than vague.
 * The problem (short): What is not working?
 What is the expected behavior?
 What is it you think is missing?
 Etc. Keep it short.
 It's just a teaser.
 * Environment: What IDL version are you running?
-What is your local GSW version (`stix_gsw_version` can help you)?
+What is your local GSW version (`stx_gsw_version` can help you)?
 What is your operating system?
 Etc.
 * Details: Give all the necessary details to describe the problem or your feature.
 List the files you used here too.
 * Example code: If possible, send us the commands to reproduce the issue.